Tools and Skills |

 7 Freelancer Tools to Save You Time and Money

-The approximately 54 million freelancers in America agree with Shin (at least the 60% of those people who are freelancing by choice agree).
-Thankfully plenty of freelancer tools have cropped up to help workers figure out how to make this career path a viable one.
+Thankfully plenty of resources have cropped up to help workers figure out how to make this career path a viable one.

-When doing your job requires clients booking your services, you want to make the process as seamless as possible for everyone involved.
+When doing your job requires clients booking your services, you want to make the process as seamless as possible.
 YouCanBook.Me gives users an embeddable booking page, sends an email confirmation once an appointment is made, and sends text reminders to users and clients.

 Although Coach is currently catering to coaches, tutors, and educators – some of the most underserved independent professionals out there, according to the company’s founders – they’re looking to expand the platform to help all freelance workers.
 Coach helps users create a website, permits students (and eventually clients) to book time, assists in invoicing and payment, and allows users to sell supplemental materials like study guides and video classes.